ARBII-xD/Smart-Calculator/README.md

 # Smart-Calculator
-This is smart calculator using Python.
+This is smart calculator using Python programming.